rishabh7823/advanced-DCDC/README.md

                                                                                                                                                                     -VSD-IAT
 ### Synth
-* Converts RTL to a circuit out of components from the stanserd cell library {SCL}
+* Converts RTL to a circuit out of components from the standard cell library {SCL}
 * Basically it converts the RTL into gate levels netes
 * 'Standard cells' have regular layouts
 * Each has different views